 Allium plummerae

-Allium plummerae S.Watson - one of my absolute favorites onions.
-It has a very limited range in Arizona and New Mexico, found at high elevation in marshes and alongside streams.
-Accordingly it prefers good garden soil and adequate irrigation.
-Upright tufts of strongly keeled (almost three-sided) grayish foliage, and showy flat clusters of wide-open upright stars.
-The flowers are pure white, with creamy yellow ovaries that age a tawny orangish color.
-Very reliable, non-invasive, clump-forming species, blooming in July-August.
-Photo by Mark McDonough.
+Allium plummerae S.Watson has a very limited range in Arizona and New Mexico, where it is found at high elevations in marshes and alongside streams.
+Accordingly, it prefers good garden soil and adequate irrigation.
+It has upright tufts of strongly keeled (almost three-sided) grayish foliage and showy flat clusters of wide-open upright starry pure white flowers with creamy yellow ovaries that age a tawny orangish color.
+It is a very reliable, non-invasive, clump-forming species, blooming in July-August.
+Height: about to 60 cm.
+Photo by Mark McDonough who considers it to be one of his absolute favorite onions.

 Allium plummerae, Mark McDonough